gaseer/iMentor/README.md

 # React Web app for front-end
-If you want how components works in react take a look at this project.
+If you wants to know how components works in react take a look.
 It helps me thus am sharing.

 ## To run this project locally;
 -Clone or download the zip